danlorb/hassio-addons/dns/DOCS.md

 **Note**: The add-on is **pre-configured** out of the box!
 There is no need to add/change/update the server connection settings!

+## Post Installation

+Do not use the **Auto Update** Function of the addon.
+This could break your Home Assitant Installation.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._